nishtwowhoo/sdoc-shipping-document-verifier/README.md

 Waybill Copilot handles this end to end.
 It uses **cloud-based AI (the Google Gemini API)** to classify each email and extract the important fields, then compares the SI against the draft BL and flags any discrepancies.
 When the AI isn't confident or a document can't be processed, the case is sent to a **human-in-the-loop (HITL)** review workspace, where an operator makes the final call with AI assistance.
 This combination of automation and human oversight keeps verification both fast and reliable.

-Because it's built as a **cloud-native application** — containerized with Docker, deployed to a serverless cloud platform, and backed by a managed cloud database — it's accessible from any browser and ready to scale with real shipping workloads.
+Because it's built as a **cloud-native application** — containerized with Docker, deployed as a cloud web service on **Render**, and backed by a managed cloud database — it's accessible from any browser and ready to scale with real shipping workloads.

 ---